Insality/detiled/README.md

 ## Game Example

-Look at [Shooting Circles](https://github.com/Insality/shooting_circles) game example to see how to use the Detiled library in a real game project.
+Look at [Shooting Circles](https://github.com/Insality/shooting_circles) or [Cosmic Dash](https://github.com/Insality/cosmic-dash-jam-2025) game examples to see how to use the Detiled library in a real game project.

 ## API Reference